hydroframe/hf_hydrodata/docs/source/getting_started.rst

 Creating a HydroFrame API Account
 ----------------------------------
-Users must create a HydroGEN API account and register their PIN before using the ``hf_hydrodata`` package.
+Users must create a HydroFrame API account and register their PIN before using the ``hf_hydrodata`` package.

-1. If its your first time using this package you will need to sign up for a HydroFrame account on the `HydroGEN Signup Page <https://hydrogen.princeton.edu/signup>`_ (*Note: This only needs to be done once*)
+1. If it's your first time using this package you will need to sign up for a HydroFrame account on the `HydroFrame Signup Page <https://hydrogen.princeton.edu/signup>`_ (*Note: This only needs to be done once*)

-2. Visit our `HydroGEN PIN Page <https://hydrogen.princeton.edu/pin>`_ to create a 4-digit PIN.
+2. Visit our `HydroFrame PIN Page <https://hydrogen.princeton.edu/pin>`_ to create a 4-digit PIN.

 3. After creating your PIN, you must register that PIN on the machine that you intend to use.
 You can run the following code one time to register your PIN::